LeonAaron/Portfolio/Fortune Trivia Game/README.md

 **2. Navigate to the project folder:**

-After cloning the repository, navigate to the Gift Of Fortune Game folder:
+After cloning the repository, navigate to the Fortune Trivia Game folder:

 cd Java/Gift\ Of\ Fortune\ Game/